 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-Subsequently, AzhwAr says “How can I sustain myself without you who is so generous and most enjoyable?”.
+Subsequently, AzhwAr says “How can I sustain myself without you who are so generous and most enjoyable?”

 Highlights from periyavAchchAn piLLai‘s introduction